hybridgroup/gocv-site/content/getting-started/windows.md

 		gocv version: 0.8.0
 		opencv lib version: 3.4.0

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`CGO_CPPFLAGS` and `CGO_LDFLAGS` must have been set as described above):
+If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.cmd` must have been run as described above):

         go install gocv.io/x/gocv